nedwardzz/mixed_messages/README.md

 - The program is simple.
 We need to create a random message made up of 3 elements, and each can be whatever we want them to be!
 - This is a great opportunitiy to be creative, and have some fun!
 - For my approach, I'm going to create 4 arrays named:
-    - mixedMessages     An array to store all 3 types of elements
+    - *mixedMessages*:     An array to store all 3 types of elements
-    - reactions         The first element that stores types of reactions
+    - *reactions*:         The first element that stores types of reactions
-    - observations      The second element that stores types of _obviously humorously rude_ observations
+    - *observations*:      The second element that stores types of _obviously humorously rude_ observations
-    - suggestions       The third element that stores again, _obviously humorously rude_ suggestions
+    - *suggestions*:       The third element that stores again, _obviously humorously rude_ suggestions

 - Understand that I in no way shape or form condone any messages that the generator may spit out.
 - My goal is simply to create a humorous message generator that when read and applied to 0 context or persons, one might just laugh :joy_cat: